8 Types of Headaches—and How to Get Rid of Them

 One side of your head: Migraine

 If the pain is located only on one side of your head (either the left or the right) and it feels like it’s throbbing or pulsating, it’s likely a migraine.
 And while there are more than a dozen reasons why you might suffer from migraines, there’s no question that they’re rough to get through.
 “This pain typically is severe and affects functioning,” says Raissa Villanueva, MD, MPH, a neurologist at the University of Rochester Medical Center in Rochester, New York.
 It may also cause other debilitating symptoms like light and sound sensitivity.
 Your best option is to stop what you’re doing and rest, she advises.
-If they’re frequent enough to affect your life, talk to a doctor who may look into a preventative Rx.
+If they’re frequent enough to affect your life, talk to a doctor who may look into a preventative Rx, or an alternative treatment like CBD hemp oils or CBD tinctures.
 Some foods trigger headaches, here are the foods that can make it worse.

 Wraps around your head: Tension headache